Nick Cain talks to Joe Launchbury about Wasps’ late season challenges and his advancement with England

 He could easily have added that the best way to dominate an opponent is, and always has been, to outplay them.

-That's what Launchbury and Wasps will be hoping to do to a Gloucester side whose two meetings over the next fortnight, first in the Amlin and then in ‘The Stinger' at Twickenham on St George's Day, will in all likelihood be season-defining.
+That’s what Launchbury and Wasps will be hoping to do to a Gloucester side whose two meetings over the next fortnight, first in the Amlin and then in ‘The Stinger’ at on St George’s Day, will in all likelihood be season-defining.

 As things stand Wasps are seventh in the Premiership table and Gloucester eighth, and new developments have raised the stakes higher still with the imminent new European Cup structure said to include an Anglo-French play-off for a place in the top tier cup between the clubs finishing in seventh position in the Premiership and the Top 14.